 [Need input and clarification from system vendors] The following detection flow shall be used to determine the resulting link count and lane width based on the baseboard and add-in card configurations.

 The baseboard reads the state of the PRSNTB[3:0]# pins.
-If the resulting value is not 0b1111, a card is present.
+If the resulting value is not 0b1111, an add-in card is present.

-Firmware determines the add-in card PCIe lane width capabilities per Table 19 by reading the PRSNTB[3:0]# pins.
+Firmware determines the add-in card PCIe lane width capabilities per Table 20 by reading the PRSNTB[3:0]# pins.

-The baseboard reconfigures the PCIe bifurcation on its ports to match the highest common lane width and lowest link count on the card.
+The baseboard reconfigures the PCIe bifurcation on its ports to match the highest common lane width and lowest common link count on the card.

 For cases where the baseboard request a link count override (such as requesting a 4-host baseboard requesting 4 x4 operation on a supported card that would otherwise default to a 2 x8 case), the BIF[0:2]# pins would be asserted as appropriate.
 Doing so assumes the add-in card supports the requested link override.

-PERST# is deasserted after the 100ms window as defined by the PCIe specification.
-Refer to Section/Figure XXX for timing details.
+PERST# is deasserted after the >100ms window as defined by the PCIe specification.
+Refer to Section 3.12 for timing details.

 PCIe Bifurcation Examples